 Je vous remercie par avance de faire le nécessaire pour accéder à ma demande de résiliation et vous adresse mes sincères salutations.

 To keep your phone number when changing providers you need to find out your RIO (Relevé d'Identité Opérateur - a unique identifying number that is assigned to your phone number).
 This is a 12-digit number that you can find by dialling 3179 (to automatically receive your RIO in a text), or in your personal space online.
 You then will need to communicate this number to your new provider - they will take care of the rest (transferring your number, cancelling service your old provider)!

 1988: The birth of France Telecom

-As was the case for electricity and gas in France, the telecommunications industry was nationalised post-WWII, and followed a centralised structure for several decades.
-France Telecom was created in line with a European directive to open telecommunications (and other formerly public services) to competition.
+As was the case for electricity and gas in France, the telecommunications industry was nationalised post-WWII and followed a centralised structure for several decades.
+France Telecom was created in line with a European directive to open telecommunications (and other formerly public services) to the competition.

 In 1990, Pactel Corporation, British Aerospace, Millicom, and Matra created a consortium called Microtel Communications Ltd to compete against Vodafone in the UK.
 This consortium changed its name to Orange Personal Communications Services Ltd and entered the UK market in 1994.
 Orange went public and entered the stock market in 1996.

 Orange was acquired by the German conglomerate Mannesmann AG in 1999, which then caused Vodafone to make a hostile takeover bid for the German company.
 Vodafone acquired Mannesman AG in 2000 but was required to divest Orange, as EU regulations did not allow the company to hold two mobile phone licenses.